MahmoudNgaib/.UK-Road-Safty-Accidents-2015/README.md

 Project Structure:-

-* Data Ingestion
+* Data Ingestion:-
 Created tables in SQL Server to store the data.
 Imported data from CSV files into the SQL Server tables.

-* Median Accident Severity for Motorcycles
-Implemented a cursor to search and calculate the median accident severity specifically for motorcycles.
+* Median Accident Severity for Motorcycles:- Implemented a cursor to search and calculate the median accident severity specifically for motorcycles.

-* Comprehensive Data Analysis
+* Comprehensive Data Analysis:-
 Queried and analyzed data to extract statistics for each vehicle type.
 Calculated the total number of accidents and the average severity for each vehicle type.